cits5501/cits5501.github.io/assets/lectures/lect01--intro.md

 Outside of the
-contact hours (3 hours per week) for the unit, the remainder of your time should be spent reading the recommended reading, attempting exercises and working on assignment tasks.
+contact hours (3 hours per week) for the unit, the remainder of your time should be spent reading the recommended reading, attempting exercises and working on project tasks.

 ### Textbooks